What’s the Difference Between an HR Consultant and Employment Lawyer?

 We provide outsourced HR support and employment law advice.
 I was asked the question recently from a prospective client what’s the difference between an HR Consultant and Employment Lawyer.
-This was from a business owner who was looking to outsource their HR requirements, and whilst shopping around found details of employment lawyers too.
+This was from a business owner who was looking to outsource their HR requirements, and whilst shopping around found details of lawyers too.

 There are differences and ultimately a lot will depend on what’s right for your business.
 I’ve tried to capture some of the key differences here.

 Why Choose an HR Consultant or HR Company?

 HR is not just about hiring and firing.
 An HR Consultant is likely to have spent many years in a business, supporting managers on a range of subjects.
 This can be from recruitment right through to dismissals.
 In a lot of cases, an HR expert will have had experience of managing people.
 They will also have a good understanding of some of the challenges that managers face.
 This is due to having been in their shoes managing a team.

 Another difference is that they will likely have a more proactive approach.
 As I say, it’s not just hiring and firing and therefore HR professionals will be giving advice on candidate attraction and selection, company culture, and managing staff effectively.
 They will also look at health and wellbeing as well supporting on some of the compliance side of things including contracts, policies etc. They will make your policies and procedures fit with your culture and employer brand.

 A HR Consultant can become an extension of your team, contributing to your business strategy and quite often a sounding board.